TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 Read the full src code here: [@TheBestTvarynka/trash-code/@a333b128/debugging-with-api-monitor/TestImgurDll](https://github.com/TheBestTvarynka/trash-code/tree/a333b128ac66a128a4a98c7fb503004812053cb8/debugging-with-api-monitor/TestImgurDll).
 Basically, our program has three main parts:

-* Initialization: here we obtain module handle, functions pointers.
+* Initialization: here we obtain module handle and pointers of functions.
 * Comment information retrieving.
 * Print the result of the execution.